brettsmith212/crypto-tracker/README.md

 # Crypto Tracker

-## Search your favorite cryto currencies and track the prices
+## Search your favorite crypto currencies and track the prices